yarnthen/yarnthencohosking/_posts/2017-08-18-document-expiry-reminder-system-in-sharepoint.md

 ### SharePoint Library

 We will only need one SharePoint Document Library to achieve this.
 I have named the Document Library as Documents_With_Expiry.
 >I always create names of Library for use in SharePoint join together with underscore(_) because this will create an easier url to be displayed.
-Using a space is a norm but that results in convertion to %20 when it becomes a URL.
-You can change the name with a space as norm after the Library is created as the URL will not change anymore.
+Using a space is a norm but that results in conversion to %20 when it becomes a URL.
+You can change the underscore to a space as norm after the Library is created as the URL will not change anymore.
 Doing this way shortens the number of characters for URL from 3 to 1 which is beneficial if you use windows explorer mode in SharePoint often because Windows Explorer can only support up to 256 characters for path before you cannot open a file anymore.

 Go to Library->Settings->Versioning settings.
 Set Create a version each time you edit a file in this document library? to 'Create major and minor (draft) versions'.
 The rest to leave as default. <br>
 Go to Library->Settings->Versioning settings.
 Set Allow management of content types? to Yes.
 The rest to leave as default.<br>